DRNadler/MMC5983MA_CompassTest/README.md

    Given BW and CM settings, What *exactly* is the sampling and filter?
 7) OTP read controls are discussed, but OTP is never defined.
    What is it?
 Why do we care? </br>
-   **MEMSIC: OTP indicates MMC5983MA's one-time programming information was read successfully by firmware after the last reset.
+   **From MEMSIC: OTP indicates MMC5983MA's one-time programming information was read successfully by firmware after the last reset.
 This bit should always be set.
    It should never be necessary to command the device to re-read OTP.**